 Identify Energy Workforce Needs and Opportunities:

-Via the workforce planning analysis, identify needs in Alaska’s energy workforce and draft policy and programmatic solutions to meet these needs.
+Via the workforce planning analysis, the plan identifies needs in Alaska’s energy workforce and policy and programmatic solutions to meet these needs.

 Greater Access to Community Energy Data:

-With a novel community emissions inventory tool, local agencies will have access to emissions data added ability to quantify potential emissions reduction of planned projects.
+AML is working with project partners to develop a community emissions inventory tool. local agencies will have access to emissions data along with the added ability to quantify potential emissions reduction of planned projects.